Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 During CME hours (Sunday 6PM ET → Friday 5PM ET)

-This is when S&P500 on HyperLiquid is at its best.
-The oracle updates every ~3 seconds with live data from CME E-mini futures (extended session) and the SPX cash index (regular session).
+This is when S&P500 on HyperLiquid works best.
+The oracle updates every ~3 seconds with live data from CME E-mini futures and the SPX cash index.
 Spreads are tight.
 Liquidity is real.
 Price discovery works the way you’d expect.

-There is a daily one-hour maintenance window from 5PM to 6PM ET, Monday through Thursday — the same window CME uses.
-No trading during this hour.
+There’s a daily one-hour maintenance window from 5PM to 6PM ET, Monday through Thursday — the same window CME uses.

 Weekends and holidays (Friday 5PM ET → Sunday 6PM ET + CME holidays)